 The negative voices are louder than any chorus of praise you might receive.
 The default for so many of us is to dwell on the negative comments and rejections and ignore all of the nice things that people say about our work.

 Do this instead: Pump up the volume on the positive messages that are all around you.

 Make a Confidence Stash

 I won’t pretend that I experience the same kind of rejection as you, but I receive my share.
 Something I’ve done for years might help you get through the tough times.

 The file, in whatever format you choose and whatever you cal it, is a reminder that you are loved.
 That you are respected.
 That you are valued.
 Here are some examples of what you'll store.

-There’s no need to stop at your career and business.
+- There’s no need to stop with your art business.
 Relish the appreciation of friends, neighbors, and coworkers.

 Whenever you question if you should be an artist, pull out your file and be assured that you do have impact and you’re exactly where you’re supposed to be.